Memoirs...

 1973

-BALLAD OF THE NORTH WEST - I acted and sang in this local BBC documentary series which showed how the events of the past two hundred years in the area have been reflected in song.
+BALLAD OF THE NORTH WEST - I acted and sang in this local BBC TV documentary series which showed how the events of the past two hundred years in the area have been reflected in song.
 Narrated by Harry Boardman and directed by Douglas Boyd.

 1974